SalomePlatform/smesh/doc/salome/gui/SMESH/input/creating_groups.rst

 In MESH you can create a group of elements of a certain type.
 The main way to create a group, is to select in the **Mesh** menu **Create Group** item (also available in the context menu of the mesh).
 To create a group you should define the following:

 * **Mesh** - the mesh whose elements will form your group.
-You can select your mesh in the Objet Browser or in the 3D viewer.
+You can select your mesh in the Object Browser or in the 3D viewer.
 * **Elements Type** - set of radio buttons allows to select the type of elements which will form your group:
 	* **Nodes**
 	* **0D Element**